APN-Pucky/pipx-ansible-pull/README.md

 Virtualenvs for ansible-pull with pipx.

+## Why?

+- lock versions of ansible and its dependencies
+- checksummed packaged to be sure nothing changed

 ## Setup

-Add a pyproject.toml to your git repo that you want to use with ansible-pull.
+Add a `pyproject.toml` to your git repo that you want to use with ansible-pull.
 Versions can be adjusted as needed.
 We are using poetry here, but others should work as well.
 ```toml